Khiamniungan people: Distribution

-They are the inhabitants of Noklak District in the state of Nagaland, India, and of Lahe Township, Htanparkway Sub-Township, and Leyshi Township of the Naga Self-Administered Zone and Hkhamti District of the Sagaing Region in Myanmar.
+They inhabit Noklak District in the state of Nagaland, India, and Lahe Township, Htanparkway Sub-Township, Leyshi Township of the Naga Self-Administered Zone and Hkhamti District of the Sagaing Region of Myanmar.

 Etymology

-The nomenclature of the word "Khiamniungan" is derived from the word "Khiam" meaning "Water", "Niu" meaning "Great", and "Ngan" meaning "Source".
-Thus, the term "Khiamniungan" meaning "Source of great water/river."
-The nomenclature derives from the two biggest rivers flowing in the Khiamniungan region, the Zungki river and the Chindwin river in Myanmar.
+The name "Khiamniungan" is derived from the words "Khiam", meaning "Water"; "Niu", meaning "Great"; and "Ngan", meaning "Source".
+Thus, the term "Khiamniungan" means "Source of great water/river."
+The name derives from the two largest rivers flowing through the Khiamniungan region: the Zungki River and the Chindwin River in Myanmar.

 Origin

-The origin of the Khiamniungan people remains uncertain since there was no written record, however the people of Khiamniungan trace their earliest origin to a place called "Khiamniungan Nokthang" which is located below Lengnyu Village - Tsuwao Village, Panso circle, Noklak district.
+The origin of the Khiamniungan people remains uncertain because there are no written records.
+However, the Khiamniungan people trace their earliest origin to a place called "Khiamniungan Nokthang", which is located below Lengnyu Village–Tsuwao Village, Panso Circle, Noklak District.

 Migration

-After residing in Khiamniungan Nokthang for generations, the Khiamniungan people gradually moved in different directions to form several villages/hamlets.
+After residing in Khiamniungan Nokthang for generations, the Khiamniungan people gradually migrated in different directions to establish several villages and hamlets.
 There were four waves of migration: